di37/climate-agent-observability/README.md

 **A Real-World Agentic AI Application** demonstrating complete **Langfuse Observability** integration.

 ### 🌍 Real-World Use Case
 This project simulates a **Climate Data Analyst**—an AI agent designed to analyze the impact of climate change on global agriculture.
-It interacts with a realistic dataset of **10,000 records** (covering crop yields, CO2 levels, and economic impacts) to answer complex analytical questions, mirroring how AI is used in modern data-driven enterprises.
+It interacts with a dataset of **10,000 records** (covering crop yields, CO2 levels, and economic impacts) to answer complex analytical questions, mirroring how AI is used in modern data-driven enterprises.

 ### 🔭 Learn Langfuse Observability
 More than just a demo, this is a **hands-on masterclass** in LLM Observability.
 You will learn how to use **Langfuse** to: